erroronline1/caro/readme.md

 * Settings to access a local server on the development machine: https://stackoverflow.com/questions/21896534/accessing-a-local-website-from-another-computer-inside-the-local-network-in-iis
 * See available frontend render options importing unittest.js and calling `rendertest('documents')` or `rendertest('app')` from the console.
 * The checkbox2text-widget chains selected items by `, ` (comma and a space).
 Options therefore must not contain these characters (e.g. regulatory issues for audit-templates) or option handling needs an own handler (products-manager).
 Otherwise reselecting may lead to unexpected results.
 Options best have a value independent on their label.
+* The landing page triggers the 'cron job' to clear expired files and initiate automated message alerts and scheduled tasks.
+This is executed once per day.
+Admins get the latest entry of the logfile `cron.log` within the api directory.
+This includes error messages as well.
+The logfile can be deleted to retrigger the updates.

 [Content](#content)